dragon2snow/NestopiaPlus/readme.txt

 Software:  DirectX 8.1 or greater

-note: If you have GdiPlus from Microsoft installed (comes with XP) you'll be
+Note: If you have GdiPlus from Microsoft installed (comes with XP) you'll be
       able to save screenshots in png, jpg, bmp and tif format.

 -----------------------------------------------------------------------------